North-South all-stars chosen

 Players and coaches report on March 19 and will have three practices before battling the North all-stars on March 21.

-Owens, who just guided Cane Bay to the playoffs in his eighth season, is excited about the opportunity.
+Owens, who just guided Cane Bay to the playoffs in his eighth season, is looking forward to the opportunity.

 “Looking at the nominees we had to choose from, I feel pretty good about it,” Owens said.
 “I haven’t seen them all but I understand most of them are fairly quick and can put up 17 or 18 points a game.
 I’m looking forward to seeing basketball at that level.
 Everybody who has coached in the all-star game says I will have a blast.”